GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    :width: 500 px
    :align: center

-   Example of a map legend placed with pslegend.
-Apart from the placement and dimensions discussed here, pslegend reads macro commands that specifies each item of the legend, including colors, widths of columns, the number of columns, and presents a broad selection of items.
+   Example of a map legend placed with :doc:`pslegend`.
+Apart from the placement and dimensions discussed here, :doc:`pslegend` reads macro commands that specifies each item of the legend, including colors, widths of columns, the number of columns, and presents a broad selection of items.
 Here, we simply used **-Dx**\ 0/0\ **+w**\ 5.6i\ **+j**\ *BL*.